-Excerpt from the Introduction to “Revised & Updated: Farmer’s Guide to Agricultural Credit
+Excerpt from the Introduction to “Revised & Updated: The Farmer’s Guide to Agricultural Credit.”

 Accessing capital is one of the many challenges facing farmers.
 Agricultural financing is crucial for maintaining production, expanding operations, or trying different enterprises.
 To maximize profits, more farmers and farm entrepreneurs are turning away from simple commodity crops in favor of more complicated or diversified enterprises.
 These new business models may be unfamiliar to lenders and the farmer may need to take some extra steps in preparing and presenting his or her business plans.
 This guide is a tool to help transitioning farmers and farm entrepreneurs take those steps.

 This guide is aimed at helping farmers get ready to ask a lender for the financing needed in new and innovative ventures.
 When used as part of an overall enterprise development strategy, it can help farmers and lenders achieve mutually beneficial results when they sit down to do business.